syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/004_Timezones_and_daylight_saving.md

     message does not contain the year of the message, {{ site.product.short_name }} uses the local year.)

-    **NOTE:** You can modify the timezone of the message using timezone-specific rewrite rules.
+    You can modify the timezone of the message using timezone-specific rewrite rules.
     For details, see Rewrite the timezone of a message.
     {: .notice--primary}